MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-asa-ch1.md

 In the third tutorial, [Displaying Azure Spatial Anchor feedback](mrlearning-asa-ch3.md), you will learn how to provide users with feedback about anchor events and statuses when using Azure Spatial Anchors.

-In the fourth tutorial, [Azure Spatial Anchors for Android and iOS](mrlearning-asa-ch4.md), you will learn how to build and deploy this project for Android and iOS devices.
+In the fourth tutorial, [Azure Spatial Anchors for Android and iOS](mrlearning-asa-ch4.md), you will learn how to build and deploy your project to Android and iOS devices.

 ## Objectives